ShvedAction/CupDetecion/README.md

-# These is a test problem in computer vision field.
+# This is a test problem in computer vision field.

 TODO: Describe the problem